Dan-A2/Concept-Unlearning/README.md

 The evaluation stages additionally need `lm-eval` (WMDP / MMLU), `sentence-transformers` (adjacency diagnostic), and `pandas`, `seaborn`, `matplotlib`, `scipy` for the analysis scripts.

-> On Sulis HPC the required modules are pre-loaded by Slurm — see the [HPC section](#running-on-hpc-slurm) below.
+> On Sulis HPC the required modules are pre-loaded by Slurm.

 ### 2. Data